project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-39-an-update-from-agtech-so-what.md

 ---
-title: Episode 39: An Update from AgTech - So What
+title: Episode 39 An Update From Agtech So What
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-04-08)